 Introduction to Data Analyst

-The analyst, who inspects, cleans, transforms and models data with the aim of concluding useful information from the given data is called Data Analyst.
+The analyst, who inspects, cleans, transforms, and models data with the aim of concluding useful information from the given data, is called Data Analyst.
 They help in forming good conclusions and hence in proper decision making from the data.
 They help in the organization’s business by making better decisions.
-The essential skills of a data analyst include knowledge of SQL, programming language and analytical skills.
-Many techniques involve in the analyzing process and a data analyst should be well versed to do the analysis properly.
-Raw data has to be transformed to good information.
+The essential skills of a data analyst include knowledge of SQL, programming language, and analytical skills.
+Many techniques involve in the analyzing process, and a data analyst should be well versed to do the analysis properly.
+Raw data has to be transformed into good information.

 What is a Data Analyst?